-As a teenage girl or young woman, you may be starting to think about what it means to be involved in a sexual relationship.
+You may be starting to think about what it means to be involved in a sexual relationship.
 There are many things that you need to think about before you decide to have sex, including whether this is the right person, the right time in your life, and how you will feel if the relationship breaks up.
-If you do decide to have sex, you definitely need to think about how to prevent getting pregnant and how to protect yourself from getting an sexually transmitted infection (STI).
+If you do decide to have sex, you need to think about how to prevent getting pregnant and how to protect yourself from getting a sexually transmitted infection (STI).

 What types of contraception are there?

 There are many different types of contraception that vary in how effective they are at preventing pregnancy, how much they cost, how easy they are to use, and whether they also protect against STIs.
 Using two types of contraceptive methods, such as the birth control pill and condoms, increases protection against both pregnancy and STIs.
 Males use some types of contraception and females use other types of contraception.
 If you are having a sexual relationship with a male, it’s good to know all about the different types of female and male contraception.
 Together, you and your partner should figure out the best choice for the two of you.
-Whatever type of contraception one of you uses can have an effect on the health of both people in the relationship.
-Only females can get pregnant, but both males and females can get a sexually transmitted infection (STI).
+Whatever type of contraception one of you uses can influence the health of both people in the relationship.
+Only females can get pregnant, but everyone can get a sexually transmitted infection (STI).